wahidawari/GuitarTrainer/README.md

 ```

 ### Create standalone application
-You can also create a standalone application for MacOS or Windows by yourself.
+You can also create a standalone application for macOS or Windows by yourself.
 For MacOS you can use py2app:
 ```
 python3.8 setup.py py2app
 ```
 For windows, you would need to use py2exe instead and modify the setup.py file.

 To keep application size as small as possible, make sure you create a virtual environment where you install
 only the necessary libraries.
-Note that the MacOS dark-mode currently **only** works with the **anaconda python** Version.
+Note that the macOS dark-mode currently **only** works with the **anaconda python** Version.
 If you compile the app with a python.org version, you have to disable the dark-mode by deleting
 the ```'NSRequiresAquaSystemAppearance': False```entry in setup.py, which causes the application window to go
 into dark-mode.